ennukee/enragedrobo/README.md

 A massive improvement over Priestism Bot, you should be able to run your own instance of this bot with relative ease.

-**Please note**, however, that you need to know your discord ID.
-You can get this through other means, or you can remove the `@checks.is_owner()` line in `modules/botconfig.py` then run the command `;evalc ctx.message.author.id` to reveal your ID.
+**Please note**: You need to know your discord ID.
+You can get this through other means, or you can remove the `@checks.is_owner()` line above `async def evalc(...)` in `modules/botconfig.py` then run the command `;evalc ctx.message.author.id` in Discord to reveal your ID.
 Remember to put that line back though, as this command is very abusable if the public is capable of accessing it.

 There are three `.example` files provided for the 3 json files you need to modify.
 Just remove the `.example` and edit them as necessary.